Law Firm

 Individuals pay SCD if they are both Cyprus tax residents and Cyprus domiciled.
 Cyprus domiciled means one of two things.
 Either that, first, they have a domicile (a home) from birth in Cyprus.
 Or they have got and retained a home in Cyprus (as per the Wills and Succession Laws); or, second, they have been tax residents of Cyprus for 17 out of 20 tax years before the year in question.

-Companies pay SCD if they are tax residents of Cyprus.
+Companies pay SCD if they are Cyprus tax residents.

 Non-tax residents do not pay SCD.